colleenjg/DPC/README.md

 The scripts are designed to run on a cuda-enabled machine.
 Bash scripts are provided for running analyses with Slurm on a GPU node of a specific cluster (Mila cluster).
 They can be adapted to a different cluster, or used as templates to run local jobs, for example.

-In all cases, before running, the environment variable `SAVE_DIR` must be updated in each bash script to point to a directory that exists on the machine.

 - ### Training DPC model with Gabor stimuli

-    To train a ResNET18 model from scratch on the Gabor stimuli, run `bash_dpc`.
+    To train a ResNET18 model from scratch on the Gabor stimuli, run `sbatch run_dpc.sh` with Slurm.

 - ### Training a pre-trained DPC model with Gabor stimuli

     To train a ResNET18 model with 29 different seeds on the Gabor stimuli that has been pre-trained on the Kinetics400 dataset:
     1. Download the [3D-ResNet18-Kinetics400-128x128](https://drive.google.com/file/d/1jbMg2EAX8armIQA6_0YwfATh_h7rQz4u/view?usp=sharing) pre-trained DPC weights provided on the [DPC GitHub repo](https://github.com/TengdaHan/DPC).
-    2. Run `bash_traineddpc`, ensuring that the script points to the location where the pre-trained weights are saved,
+    2. Run `run_dpc`, ensuring that the script points to the location where the pre-trained weights are saved,
-    e.g. by running `sbatch bash_traineddpc` if using Slurm.
+    e.g. by running `sbatch --export=ALL,PRETRAIN=1 run_dpc.sh` if using Slurm.

     To test the script with just one seed, if using Slurm, run
-    `sbatch --export=ALL,TEST=1 --time=0:45:00 --array=0 bash_traineddpc`.
+    `sbatch --export=ALL,TEST=1 --time=0:45:00 --array=0 run_dpc.sh`.

 - ### Plotting results of loss analyses after training the pre-trained DPC model with Gabor stimuli

-    To plot the loss analysis results obtained by running `bash_traineddpc`, run `bash_plot_losses`.
+    To plot the loss analysis results obtained by running `run_dpc.sh`, run `plot_losses.sh`.

 ## 4. Seeding